kalthommusa/Face-Mask-Application/README.md

   * ## 2- Annotate the dataset

-  Since I named both of my folders with the respective categories (mask, no_mask) when I uploaded my images in the previous upload step, the annotation happened automatically on CV Studio.
+  Since I named both of my folders with the respective categories (mask, no_mask) when I uploaded my images in the previous upload step, the annotations happened automatically on CV Studio.

   And here in the annotate section, I verified that my images are labeled as expected.